Freedom of speech is our right because we claim it and we manifest it, not because it is granted by authorities elected by votes or money or guns.

 We can accept no limits on our freedom to speak our minds.
 None.
 No one who tells us it is illegal to say these or those words, in this or that order, has any legitimate power of us.

-This is not an invitation to be stupid and irresponsible.
+This is not an invitation to be irresponsible.
 Quite the opposite, actually.
 Every time someone says something vapid, ill-considered, mean, baseless, racist, off-topic, ignorant, self-aggrandizing, they step over to the side of authoritarians who seek to limit free speech.
 It serves those in positions of power and oppression to speak when you have nothing to say.
 Your narcissism knocks us all down a peg.

 When you have nothing of value to say, be quiet and listen.
 When those you are hearing have nothing of value to say, lend your ear to something else.